skarfacegc/Probeinator/README.md

 I'm currently driving the thermistors by setting a GPIO high.
 The voltage isn't particularly stable, so I'm about to tear a bunch of this down and try using some 3.3v voltage regulators, will feed the thermistors and the esp32 from that.
 Should get a more stable reference voltage for the voltage divider.

 I'm using 22k resistors as the fixed side of the divider, read that somewhere in a forum discussing this thermistor.
 Idea was to get the curve as steep as possible around the range you care most about, in this case ~200 iirc.
 Didn't save the link :(

+I'm in the process of trying to simplify everything a bit.
+I've been piecing this together so everything is a mix of intentional and experiments.
+Updates will be going into the [cleanup branch](https://github.com/skarfacegc/Probeinator/tree/cleanup).

+I am using this project as an excuse to get a PCB made.
+Will be posting/sharing the fritzing files eventually.